dure-one/dure.one/README.md

 # dure-one

-small applications built for small businesses. we strives for open-source community.
+small applications built for small businesses.<br/>
+we strives for open-source community.<br/>